-Monster Hunter is an unreasonably fun movie about people fighting monsters with only the barest hint at caring why.
+Monster Hunter is an unreasonably fun movie about people fighting monsters with only the barest hint of caring why.
 It’s what I’d call a Channel 62 classic.
 These movies would air on television on a Saturday afternoon and were every bit as dear to me as the so-called serious classics.

 I’m not the biggest fan of Paul W.S.
 Anderson, but I have to say that Monster Hunter is far and away one of his best.
-It looks the best anyway.
+It looks the best, anyway.
 He also wrote the screenplay, an adaptation of the videogame.

 Anderson’s script could fit on the back of a cocktail napkin.
 Captain Natalie Artemis (Milla Jovovich) and her platoon of Army Rangers find themselves whisked away to a strange alien planet during a sand storm.
-Rightfully, the squadron is confused, and things don’t get any clearer when giant bug-like creatures burst from the dessert.
+Rightfully, the squadron is confused, and things don’t get any clearer when giant bug-like creatures burst from the desert.

 From there is all rat-a-tat-tat and, “This s*it is officially above my paygrade.”
 Though sadly, most of Artemis’s squad is wiped out, including Dash (Meagan Good).
 Killing off the charismatic and entertaining Good less than thirty minutes into the film is one of the film’s great miscalculations.
 But it recovers nicely by giving us Tony Jaa and Ron “The Face” Pearlman, so it ends in a wash.

 Monster Hunter is the best use of Jaa in America that I’ve seen.
 Jaa spends the film largely silent, though when he does speak, it is in an alien language.
 His personality is utilized as well as his physicality.